raulEGarcia/Benfords-Law-Fraud-detection/README.md

-This oot summarizes years of work on the Benfords Law - 2 digit analysis of the major stocks in the USA exchanges.
+This summarizes years of work on the Benfords Law - 2 digit analysis of the major stocks in the USA exchanges.

 We can scan at the end of the report for many companies and